KushKhatri17/LeagueStatsBot/README.md

 file.

 #### Discord
-If you would like to ask any questions about the bot you can reach out to me on discord: `Xezc#6831` *Currently not maintaing this project but happy to answer any questions regarding its current iteration.*
+If you would like to ask any questions about the bot you can reach out to me on discord: `Xezc#6831`  <br>
+*Currently not maintaing this project but happy to answer any questions regarding its current iteration.*